0P3N50URC3-F0R3V3R/blackbeard/README.md

 # BlackBeard Event Emulator
 This is an OpenSource project for the game
-DEEP ROCK GALACTIC - DEEPDIVE, ASSIGNMENT AND EVENT EMULATOR
+DEEP ROCK GALACTIC - DEEPDIVE, ASSIGNMENT AND EVENT EMULATOR It is in RC1 state, but useable.

 Currently Supported platform: Windows, or linux(Tested on Raspberry Buster, debian and ubuntu) only.
 You need to compile it yourself though.